Simple License Agreement: Everything You Need to Know

 - Term of usage – provide the length of time over which you are granting the rights to the other party.

 A licensing agreement allows you to set the terms and ways your valuable intellectual property can be used by someone else.
 It is suggested that you contact an attorney experienced in intellectual law before entering into an agreement with another party because you want to make sure you will not be taken advantage of and get the maximum amount due for your creative works.

 To learn more a simple licensing agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.